 Lackawanna College provides resident housing for male and female students attending the institution's Scranton campus.
-Accommodations are maintained in residence halls located approximately two blocks or less from the central campus building.
+Residence halls are located approximately two blocks or less from the Main Campus- Scranton building.

 McKinnie Hall, a three-story structure at the corner of Vine Street and Wyoming Avenue, has space for 122 students in rooms housing three or four persons.
 McKinnie Hall opened in the fall of 2002.